 These categories may be sold at negotiated sale.
 If the market for the new types of bonds, which would be each what are typically known as "story bonds" (because it takes explanation to sell them to investors unlike simple general obligation bonds), is slow to develop, it may not be possible to sell these new types of bonds in 2009 and 2010 (the only years authorized for now) competitively.
-In that case, for issues of over \$1 million, which it is anticipated virtually all new bond issues of these new types will be, if the "OID" or variable rate options do not work, then Counties will need State legislation to authorize the negotiated sale of such bonds.
-Recent legislation has been adopted authorizing the New York State Municipal Bond Bank Agency to organize pooled transactions for these type bonds.
+In that case, for issues of over \$1 million, which it is anticipated virtually all new bond issues of these new types will be (indeed, there is some speculation/indication that issue sizes of at least \$15-20 million may be necessary to sell some of the new types of bonds), if the "OID" or variable rate options do not work for the new categories of buyers, then municipalities will need State legislation to authorize the negotiated sale of such bonds.

-Whether Counties in New York will have access to this wider array of financing tools remains to be seen, as does whether the costs of raising capital through them compares favorably to traditional general obligation bonds.
+Whether towns, villages and cities in New York will have access to this wider array of financing tools remains to be seen, as does whether the costs of raising capital through them compares favorably to traditional general obligation bonds.
 As well, the market may require different amortization structures than permissible in New York State.